kpeti515/kpeti515/README.md

 <a href="https://github.com/kpeti515/"><img src="https://github-readme-stats.vercel.app/api?username=kpeti515&show_icons=true&count_private=true" align="right" /></a>

-### Hi there 👋 I'm Lorand Kallai
+# Hi there 👋 I'm Lorand Kallai

 I'm a hungarian junior web developer.

 My purpose is to Learn the web development principles and modern techniques and turn them into a creative product which can support peoples / companies.

 ---

 ## 🚧 Current projects
 <a href="https://github.com/kpeti515/fb_storeage_learn"><img src="https://github-readme-stats.vercel.app/api/pin/?username=kpeti515&fb_storeage_learn.js" alt="firebase_storage_learn statistics" align="right"></a>
-🔭 I’m currently working on a real world project, to have some automotive supplier related task and document in  a database 💡 Also trying to learn too many things at once, but [Firebase](https://firebase.google.com/) and [React](https://reactjs.org/) is high up on the list.
+🔭 I’m currently working on a real world project, to have some automotive supplier related task and document in  a database.

+💡 Also trying to learn too many things at once, but [Firebase](https://firebase.google.com/) and [React](https://reactjs.org/) is high up on the list.

 🤔 I’m looking for help to grow my skills.

 💙 Fun fact: Spending more time with coding / learning than with my GF...

 ---